jkeefe/weather-newsrooms-ona24/README.md

 - Enter `SLACK_TOKEN` in the top box
 - Paste your "Bot User OAuth Token" which always starts `oxob-` into the larger box
+- Click the "Add Secret" button

 <img width="912" alt="Screenshot 2024-03-06 at 9 44 53 PM" src="https://github.com/jkeefe/nicar2024-weather/assets/312347/99a855c4-46d7-482e-ad55-5123920e0a0f">

+**Let the Action know your Slack Channel**

+- Again, you want a New Repository Secret
+- This time, enter `SLACK_CHANNEL` in the top box
+- Paste your channel ID in the bottom box.

 Then ... run your action: